hyperledger/caliper/docs/vNext/Ethereum_Configuration.md

 # Using the Adapter Interface

-The [user callback modules](./Architecture.md#user-defined-test-module) interact with the adapter at two phases of the tests: during the initialization of the user module (the `init` callback), and when submitting invoke or query transactions (the `run` callback).
+The [workload modules](./Workload_Module.md) interact with the adapter at two phases of the tests: during the initialization of the workload module (the `initializeWorkloadModule` function), and when submitting invoke or query transactions (the `submitTransaction` function).

-## The _init_ Callback
+## The _initializeWorkloadModule_ function

-The first argument of the `init` callback is a `blockchain` object.
-We will discuss it in the next section for the `run` callback.
+See the [corresponding documentation](./Workload_Module.md#initializeworkloadmodule) of the function for the description of its parameters.

-The second argument of the `init` callback is a `context`, which is a platform-specific object provided by the backend blockchain's adapter.
-The context object provided by this adapter is the following:
+The last argument of the function is a `sutContext` object, which is a platform-specific object provided by the backend blockchain's connector.
+The context object provided by this connector is the following:

 ```mson
 {